Quick Technical Audit: How to Use Chrome Lighthouse to Improve Performance, SEO, and Accessibility

 Running a Lighthouse audit is a fast, effective way to surface technical issues affecting performance, accessibility, and SEO.
 It only takes a few minutes and gives you a prioritized list of improvements.

 Try it now on your site: open Chrome, run Lighthouse as a mobile audit, and review your scores.
-If you want help interpreting the report or prioritizing fixes, share your results and I can recommend next steps.
+If you’d like expert guidance, check out our SEO Services and we’ll help you prioritize fixes for long-term growth.